-On the occasion of its 25th anniversary, kudos to the course that cleared the way for what we think of as architecture today
+Kudos to the course that cleared the way for what we think of as architecture today

-Twenty-five years later, I still remember the sense of wonder that overcame me when I first saw Sand Hills.
+Some twenty-five years later, I still remember the sense of wonder that overcame me when I first saw Sand Hills.
 The drive out there, six hours from Omaha, was mesmerizing, especially the last hour through the namesake Sand Hills—19,000 square miles of native grassland, the largest such stand of untouched rolling terrain in North America.

 The journey was not some unfortunate impediment that violated the standard marketing mantra of “location, location.”
 The path to Mullen, Neb., was part of the experience that made the golf course so magical.